RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2026/call.md

 #### Objective

-The objective of this call is to offer dedicated RSE collaboration to researchers who may lack the resources or expertise to effectively develop and maintain research software.
+The objective of this call is to create collaborations between RSEs and researchers who may lack the resources or expertise to effectively develop and maintain research software.
 By providing free access to RSE expertise, we aim to enhance the quality, reliability, and impact of research projects across diverse disciplines.